microsoft/playwright/docs/src/test-components-js.md

 ### hooks

 You can use `beforeMount` and `afterMount` hooks to configure your app.
-This lets you setup things like your app router, fake server etc. giving you the flexibility you need.
+This lets you set up things like your app router, fake server etc. giving you the flexibility you need.
 You can also pass custom configuration from the `mount` call from a test, which is accessible from the `hooksConfig` fixture.
 This includes any config that needs to be run before or after mounting the component.
 An example of configuring a router is provided below:

 <Tabs
   defaultValue="react"